-At first glance a site with fancy animation effects may seem tricky to build.
-But that is not the case, as you will discover from collection of jQuery plugins we have for you below.
-So, break off those shackles and with the help of these plugins go and have fun and build a truly dynamic layout in your next project.
+At first glance, a site with fancy animation effects may seem tricky to build.
+But that is not the case, as you will discover from the collection of jQuery plugins we have for you below.
+So, break off those shackles and with the help of these plugins go and have fun and build a truly dynamic layout for your next project.

 jQuery Scroll Path is a plugin that, as its name states, lets you define your own custom scroll path.
 The plugin uses canvas for drawing paths, using the methods

 arc.
 To help with getting the path right, a canvas overlay with the path can be enabled when initializing the plugin.

 Scrolling with Scroll Path can be done with either the mouse-wheel, up & down arrow keys or the spacebar.
 It also allows for full page rotation, using CSS transforms.

 Setting it to scroll either vertically or horizontally, fullContent.js will dynamically position a container within the width and height of the browser window, and will smoothly scroll between each container.
 It is an easy to configure plugin that gives you a nice presentation style layout.